 What Are Action Grants?

-These projects are just examples of the diverse and creative ways that Oaklanders incorporate literacy into their community activities.
+These projects are just examples of the diverse and creative ways that Oaklanders incorporate talking about books into their community activities.
 We welcome your creative ideas!

 Who Should Apply?